martianfield/iceworm/README.md

 let schema = iceworm.Schema.create(raw_schema)
 ```

-To evaluate an object you can either
+To evaluate an object you can then either

 - pass the schema object to the evaluate function
 - use the evaluate method of the schema object: